RSE-Sheffield/RSE-Sheffield.github.io/_posts/2020-05-20-ssh-best-prac.md

 internet-accessible University cluster, now requires a [VPN connection][tuos-vpn] (with its distinct password) or [an additional, one-time-only password][tuos-hpc-connecting] (via [Duo MFA][tuos-duo-mfa], if supported, when accessed off campus.
-Note that multi-factor authentication via Duo when using SSH is only mandatory if Duo MFA has been enabled for your University account.
+Note that currently multi-factor authentication via Duo when using SSH is only mandatory if Duo MFA has been enabled for your University account.
 You should continue to [manage your University password carefully][tuos-pw-mgmt] even when using MFA (password plus VPN or Duo MFA).